EU-OSHA/oira.documentation/docs/install/manual.rst

 ------------

 OIRA uses a SQL database to store information for users of the client.
-Any SQL database supported by SQLALchemy_ should work.
+Any SQL database supported by SQLAlchemy_ should work.
 If you have selected a database you will need to configure it in ``buildout.cfg``.
 For example if you use postgres you will first need to make sure that the psycopg_ driver is installed by adding it to the *eggs* section::